fleetdm/fleet/docs/Configuration/yaml-files.md

 software:
   packages:
     - path: ../lib/software-name.package.yml
+    - path: ../lib/software-name2.package.yml
+      labels_include_any:
+        - Engineering
+        - Customer Support
   # path is relative to default.yml, teams/team-name.yml, or teams/no-team.yml
   app_store_apps:
     - app_store_id: '1091189122'
+    - app_store_id: '1477376905'
+      labels_include_any:
+        - Engineering
 ```

+Use `labels_include_any` to make software availalbe for install or installed (by policy automation) only on hosts that have all those labels or `labels_exclude_any` to make software availalbe for install or installed (by policy automation) only on hosts that don't have any of those labels.

 ### packages